vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 The `LIMIT` clause constrains the number of rows in the output.

-## OpenCypher Compatibility

 The Syntax in openCypher and nGQL-extension are different.

-- nGQL-extension: A pipe `|` must be used.
+- NGQL-extension: A pipe `|` must be used.
 And an offset can be ignored.
-- openCypher: No pipes are permitted.
+- OpenCypher style: No pipes are permitted.
 Use `Skip` to indicate offset.

 >**NOTE**: When using `LIMIT`(in either syntax above), it is important to use an `ORDER BY` clause that constrains the output into a unique order.
 Otherwise, you will get an unpredictable subset of the output.